Buffy the Vampire Slayer (film): Plot

 Buffy Summers is a cheerleader at Hemery High School in Los Angeles.
 Her main concerns are shopping and spending time with her rich, snooty friends and her boyfriend, Jeffrey.
-While at school one day, she is approached by a man who calls himself Merrick.
-He informs her that she is The Slayer, or Chosen One, destined to kill vampires and his duty is to guide and train her.
-She initially rejects his claim but changes her mind when he vividly describes a recurring dream of hers.
-Additionally, Buffy is exhibiting abilities not known to her, including heightened agility, senses, and endurance, yet she repeatedly tries Merrick's patience with her frivolous nature, indifference to slaying, and sharp-tongued remarks.
+While at the mall one day, she is approached by a man who calls himself Merrick.
+He informs her that she is The Slayer, or Chosen One, destined to kill vampires and his duty as her "Watcher" is to guide and train her.
+Buffy initially rejects his claim, calls him homeless, and leaves.

+Soon after, he approaches her at school and convinces Buffy of her birth-right when he vividly describes a recurring dream of hers.
+She begins exhibiting abilities not known to her, including heightened agility, senses, and strength.
+These abilities are realized when she tries to reject her new responsibilities by punching Merrick's nose much harder than expected.
+While he stands by his duty as "Watcher", Buffy repeatedly tries Merrick's patience with her frivolous nature, indifference to slaying, and sharp-tongued remarks.
+Merrick informs Buffy that her duty is to slay the elder vampire Lothos, who is plotting to expand his brood in Los Angeles with the aid of his loyal acolyte, Amilyn.

-Conflict starts with local vampire king, Lothos, and his acolyte, Amilyn.
-Two young men, Oliver Pike and Benny, are out drinking when they're attacked by Amilyn.
+Meanwhile, fellow Hemery High seniors, Pike and Benny, are out drinking when they're attacked by Amilyn.
 Benny is turned, but Pike is saved by Merrick.
-As a vampire, Benny visits his friend Pike and tries to get him to join him.
+As a vampire, Benny visits his friend Pike and unsuccessfully tries to turn him.
 Amilyn also abducts Cassandra, a girl from Buffy's class, and sacrifices her to Lothos.

 Pike decides to leave town when he realizes he is no longer safe.
-His plan is thwarted when he encounters Amilyn and his gang of vampires.
-Buffy and Merrick rescue him.
-After this encounter, Buffy and Pike start a friendship that eventually becomes romantic, and Pike becomes Buffy's partner in fighting the undead.
+His plan is thwarted when he encounters Amilyn and his gang of vampires, and Buffy and Merrick rescue him.
+After this encounter, Pike insists on helping Buffy and they become friends despite a previous dislike of each other.

 Buffy discovers her friend Grueller is a vampire.
 Shortly after he is dispatched, Buffy encounters Lothos and Amilyn.
-The vampire king puts Buffy into a hypnotic trance.
-Merrick intervenes, but he is killed by Lothos when he attempts to stake him.
+Lothos easily overcomes Buffy by placing her in a hypnotic trance.
+Merrick intervenes and breaks the trance but is swiftly killed by Lothos when he attempts to stake him.
 As Merrick dies, he tells Buffy to do things her own way rather than live by the rules of others.

-At school, Buffy attempts to explain things to her friends, but they refuse to understand her, as they are more concerned with an upcoming school dance.
-Buffy falls out with them as she realizes she has outgrown their immature, selfish behavior.
+At school, Buffy attempts to explain things to her friends, but they refuse to listen, being more concerned with an upcoming school dance.
+Buffy tries to reason with them, but realizes they're too immature and selfish to understand the consequences of a vampire infestation.